British Academy Television Awards

-The BAFTA TV Awards, or British Academy Television Awards are presented in an annual award show hosted by the BAFTA.
+British Academy Television Awards, or the BAFTA TV Awards are presented in an annual award show hosted by the British Academy of Film and Television Arts.
 They have been awarded annually since 1955.
+The BAFTA TV Awards are recognised internationally as the highest honour in British and world television, equivalent to the BAFTA Film Awards for cinema, Laurence Olivier Awards for theatre, and the BRIT Awards for music.
+The BAFTA TV Awards are considered equivalent to the Emmy Awards.

 Background

 The first-ever Awards, given in 1955, consisted of six categories.
 Until 1958, they were awarded by the Guild of Television Producers and Directors.
 From 1958 onwards, after the Guild had merged with the British Film Academy, the organisation was known as the Society of Film and Television Arts.
 In 1976, this became the British Academy of Film and Television Arts.

 From 1968 until 1997, the BAFTA Film and Television awards were presented in one joint ceremony known simply as the BAFTA Awards, but in order to streamline the ceremonies from 1998 onwards they were split in two.
 The Television Awards are usually presented in April, with a separate ceremony for the Television Craft Awards on a different date.
 The Craft Awards are presented for more technical areas of the industry, such as special effects, production design, or costumes.

-The Awards are only open to British programmes—with the exception of the audience-voted Audience Award and the International Award (this is for a single programme or series acquired from the international marketplace, covering all genres)—but any cable, satellite, terrestrial or digital television stations broadcasting in the UK are eligible to submit entries, as are independent production companies who have produced programming for the channels.
+The Awards are only open to British programmes—with the exception of the discontinued audience-voted Audience Award and the International Award (this is for a single programme or series acquired from the international marketplace, covering all genres)—but any cable, satellite, terrestrial or digital television stations broadcasting in the UK are eligible to submit entries, as are independent production companies who have produced programming for the channels.
 Individual performances, such as from actors, can either be entered by the performers themselves or by the broadcasters.
 The programmes being entered must have been broadcast on or between January and December of the preceding year to be eligible for the year's awards.
 Entry is free, and entry forms are made available between November and January each year.